rikhuijzer/phd-thesis/chapters/discussion.typ

 More specifically, the NEO-PI-3 personality test is widely used and regarded as a good measure with high validity and reliability, but it predicted poorer than physical tests in Chapter 4 and #textcite(<tedeholm2023predictors>).
 This is in contrast to the experiences of both Dutch special forces operators and U.S. Navy SEALs, who reported that psychology played a more important role than physical fitness in their selection.
 They witnessed many individuals with excellent physical fitness drop out, and many individuals with poor physical fitness make it through.
+This could mean that there is still room for improvement in the predictive performance of psychological questionnaires.
 Similarly, in Chapter 5, the Short Recovery and Stress Scale (SRSS) appeared to perform poorer than the two, newly added, self-efficacy and motivation questions.
 This could be because the self-efficacy and motivation questions were individual questions while the SRSS consisted of multiple questions for each item.
 Individual questions could provide a stronger signal because more questions per item makes it more likely that the signal is averaged out.
 Put differently, the chance that a participant answers "extremely likely" on one question is higher than the chance that a participant answers "extremely likely" on multiple questions.
 This could imply that a high questionnaire validity and reliability does not imply a high predictive performance, at least in the context of special forces selection.

-Future research could investigate whether it is possible to use individual questions instead of a subscale.
-(By a subscale we mean a group of questions that are combined into one score.)
+Future research could investigate whether it is possible to use individual questions instead of a subscale#footnote[ A _subscale_ here means a group of questions that are combined into one score.
+].
 From an explanation perspective this suggestion might seem counter-intuitive because it would hinder validity evaluations, but from a prediction perspective it could be useful by increasing sensitivity.
 In Chapter 5, the self-efficacy and motivation questions were individual questions which predicted dropout well.
 This could be due to the aforementioned statistical fact that individual questions are more sensitive than a group of questions and therefore better able to detect differences between groups.